 Many freelance writers are also familiar with content calendar tools such as Asana and Trello.
 They may know how to use keyword research tools such as Ahrefs and know how to track content performance using analytics tools such as Google Analytics.

 Freelancer rates can vary dramatically depending on their skills and experience.
-Entry-level writers may charge anywhere from $20 to $50 per article while expert writers can charge upwards of $500 per article.
+Entry-level writers may charge a fixed price anywhere from $20 to $50 per article while expert writers can charge upwards of $500 per article.
 Generally, a good expert writer will land somewhere between $150 and $300 per post.

 Some writers charge by the hour instead of per piece.
 Hourly rates can range from $12 for an entry-level writer to more than $50 for an expert writer.
 Freelance writers generally require extra money if they have to perform keyword research or extensive analytical research for an article.
 They may also charge more if they are required to edit or publish their own works.

 When hiring a freelance writer, it's important to discuss financials before signing the contract.
-Most writers offer negotiable rates and are willing to get paid less if there are employment incentives or long-term work opportunities.
+In the freelance writing world, most writers offer negotiable rates and are willing to get paid less if there are employment incentives or long-term work opportunities.
 Try to strike a balance between the freelancer's needs and the company's bottom line.
 For a small business, offering incentives such as Fridays off or low-cost gym memberships can help bridge the gap between the writer's fee and the company's ability to afford a professional writer.